robsann/ElasticStackLab/README.md

 - **Kali Linux**
   - **VirtualBox**
     - **Ubuntu Server**
-      - **Elastic Stack**
+      - **Elastic Stack 8**
     - **Windows 10**
       - **EICAR Malware Test**
       - **MITRE ATT&CK Test with RTA**

 ## Procedure
-The procedure to build this lab can be found [here](https://github.com/robsann/ElasticStackLab/blob/main/procedure.md) and it was adapted from [Reda BELHAJ](https://unencrypted.vercel.app/blog/threat-hunting-with-elasticstack).
+The procedure to build this lab can be found [here](https://github.com/robsann/ElasticStackLab/blob/main/procedure.md).
+It was adapted from [Reda BELHAJ](https://unencrypted.vercel.app/blog/threat-hunting-with-elasticstack).

 ## Diagram
 <img src="images/elastic_diagram.png" title="Diagram"/>

 ## VirtualBox Internal Network
-In the VirtualBox Internal Network, the virtual machines can communicate only with each other.
+The image below displays the VirtualBox Internal Network named intnet1.
+In this type of virtual network, the virtual machines can only communicate with each other.

 <img src="images/intnet1.png" title="IP Addresses"/>

 ### IP Addresses

+Below is an image showing the IP addresses of Ubuntu Server VM (left) and Windows 10 VM (right).

 <img src="images/ip_addresses.png" title="IP Addresses"/>

 <br/><br/>